zonkiie/pg_ldap_fdw2/README.md

 # pg_ldap_fdw2
 LDAP Foreign Data Wrapper for PostgreSQL with write support.

+Please note that not every LDAP Structure might be mapped to a relational model.

 Warning: Don't use it in production systems.
 This fdw is not enough tested and still needs a lot of work.

 ## TODO